|And we had to wear these...|

 A wartime writer blames “the lower middle classes” for “keeping themselves to themselves”.
 In the 50s, they conversed in whispers in public places, brought their own sandwiches and thermos flasks, and ate furtively.
 It wasn’t the “done thing” to speak to strangers.
 According to my mother, during the War “everybody talked to everybody”, but afterwards things went back to normal.

 Adults were routinely nasty, abusive, cruel and sarcastic to children.
-Parents and teachers (not mine, thank God) smacked and hit children.
+Parents and teachers (not mine) smacked and hit children.
 No wonder abused children didn’t dare tell anybody.

 If someone you knew was discovered to be abusing children, nobody wanted to report him, because “He’s one of us”, and besides “He does such a lot of good work, and people look up to him”.
 Did I mention that it was an authoritarian and hierarchical society?